adamtilson/ense375/lab-2/lab-doc.md

 - For each unit there are typically many unit tests.

-You may constrast this approach with testing a system end-to-end, e.g. including external modules and components like databases.
+You may contrast this approach with testing a system end-to-end, e.g. including external modules and components like databases.
 This is called integration testing, and is not what we will be focusing on in this lab.

 A unit test should be fast and repeatable.
 A complete set of unit tests should be easy to run, complete and up-to-date.
 Together these will give you courage to refactor bad code into good code without fear of breaking functionality.